ServicePilot Agents

 To change the ServicePilot Backup agent:

-The Backup agent cannot be set to the same value as the Default agent.
+The Backup agent cannot be the same value as the Default Agent.

 ServicePilot Agent logs